MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 >
 > - **Usage optimization**: Test parallelizing training workloads to determine if training requirements can be met on lower cost SKUs.
 >
-> - **Rate optimization**: Purchase Azure VM reserved instances if you have a good estimate of usage over the next one to three years.
+> - **Rate optimization**: Purchase Azure Reserved Virtual Machine Instances if you have a good estimate of usage over the next one to three years.
 >
 > - **Monitor and optimize**: Monitor your resource usage such as CPU and GPU usage when training models.
 If the resources aren't being fully used, modify your code to better use resources or scale down to smaller or cheaper VM sizes.